Why Did Jax Taylor And Brittany Cartwright Visit A Couple’s Counselor Before Their Wedding Date?

 “It wasn’t more about our past it was more about just planning for our future,” added Taylor.

-Taylor and Cartwright have been dating for the past four seasons of Vanderpump Rules and during the premiere episode of Season 7, Taylor was seen getting down on one knee at Neptune’s Net restaurant in Malibu, California, where he asked Cartwright to marry him.
-Since then, the couple has been planning for their big day on the show and soon, fans are expected to see their engagement party air on the series.
+Taylor and Cartwright have been dating for the past four seasons of Vanderpump Rules, and during the premiere episode of Season 7, Taylor was seen getting down on one knee at Neptune’s Net restaurant in Malibu, California, where he asked Cartwright to marry him.
+Since then, the couple has been planning for their big day on the show, and soon, fans are expected to see their engagement party air on the series.

 View this post on Instagram